Fairview, Brazos County, Texas

 Fairview is an unincorporated community in Brazos County, in the U.S. state of Texas.
 According to the Handbook of Texas, no population estimates were available for the community in 2000.
 It is located within the Bryan-College Station metropolitan area.

 History

-Fairview was established as a Black farming community in the 1930s and lasted for several decades.
-A Baptist church was established in 1945 and was built that next year.
-Allen Smothers was the owner of a grocery store in the mid-20th century.
+Prior to the official establishment of Fairview in the 1930s, it was a Black farming.
+A Baptist church was established in 1945.
 There were no population estimates available for the community in 2000.

 Geography

 Fairview is located on Texas State Highway 21, 4 mi southwest of downtown Bryan in western Brazos County.

 Education

 A school was established here in the early 1930s.
-Local settler Evelyn Hall named it Fairview.
-The school building had two rooms and operated as a daycare center.
-Students were then bussed to schools in Bryan.
-By the end of the decade, it became a community center.
+Local settler Evelyn Hall named it Fairview, and it was eventually converted into a community centre.
 Today, the community is served by the College Station Independent School District.